NonnoPinto/JIHUMING-CLEF2023-LongEval/README.md

 - Giovanni Zago

 ## Scoring runs with trec_eval ##
-In order to evaluate all runs in an easy way, a pip script can be used.
+In order to evaluate all runs in an easy way, a linux based pip script can be used.
 Just ensure your trec_eval directory is in ../trec_eval-9.0.7 and run
 ```sh
 python3 runTrecEval.py
 ```